emartineznunez/emartineznunez.github.io/research.md

 <p align="center">
    <img src="https://raw.githubusercontent.com/emartineznunez/emartineznunez.github.io/master/assets/img/vam.jpeg" alt="alt text" width="600">
 </p>
+Plots of motion in the XY plane for an O-atom of CO<sub></sub>2 prepared in the N=3 and L=3 states. except a C−O stretch force constant 1,000 times larger than the 15.050 mdyn/Å value for the potential function is used.

 {: .box-warning}
 This is a collaborative work with Upakarasamy Lourderaj and the late Bill Hase.
 Here is the [publication](https://pubs.acs.org/doi/full/10.1021/jp073317v#)